 Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance Shadow banking EU The European Parliament announced on 20 November 2012 that it had adopted a non-legislative resolution on shadow banking.
 The Financial Stability Board (FSB) published a set of policy recommendations in relation to "shadow banking" in November 2012.
+The FSB will finalise its policy recommendations by the time of the G20 summit in September 2013.
 IOSCO has issued policy recommendations to provide the basis for common standards for the regulation and management of money market funds across jurisdictions.
+We expect to see a draft Directive from the Commission in May or June 2013.
 According to the FSB policy recommendations, any investment fund which extends or trades in credit (non-bank credit intermediation) or is a money market fund may be subject to regulatory supervision, on the basis that such funds raise systemic risk concerns.
 The European Parliament's resolution includes suggestions such as extending capital requirements to all unregulated entities, imposing limits on the complexity of financial products or considering whether shadow banking entities linked to a bank should be included on the bank's balance sheet.
+The Commission's draft legislation is likely to take the form of amendments to the UCITS and AIFM Directives.
 Click here for the FSB's page on shadow banking.
 New legislation for Real Estate Investment Trusts (REITs) Ireland The Irish Minister for Finance announced on 5 December 2012 that new REITs legislation will be enacted in Ireland.
 REITs are established as listed companies and are used to invest in a diverse range of rental investment properties in a tax efficient manner.
 REITs will be exempt from corporation tax on qualifying income and gains, but will be required to distribute the majority of their profits annually to their investors and these distributions will be taxed at the level of the investor.
 This new structure should encourage investment in property by facilitating investment from investors seeking income yielding investments.
 However, given the conditions generally applicable to REITs, such as borrowing restrictions and risk diversification requirements, in many cases the existing regulated and unregulated structures will continue to be the most suitable vehicles for investments in property which do not fit the profile for a REIT.
 Click here for the Irish REITs proposal.